Saturday, April 27, 2024

 Cocktail Bars in the capital are mostly excellent, thanks to a mixology culture nicknamed Czechoslovak Bar Mafia.
 It consisted of amazingly-creative and nimble bartenders from Slovakia and Czechia who worked at the best places and shared their knowledge with the next generation—to be passed-down perpetually via internships, apprenticeship, and friendships.
 The result is that Prague boasts a level of mixology and recipes that is greater than the affordable prices might suggest.
 We like excellence at reasonable prices, and there is no reason not to have it that way.

-We entered, and Jan recognized one of the three bartenders.
-They patted each other on the back.
-We got a table with a view of the corner-shaped bar, so we could admire the mixology.
-The front room had a vintage tin ceiling, and the back room was candlelit.
 A charming bartender with flirty eyes cajoled us while discussing the menu.
 He and Jan decided on a recipe, and he used his shakers vigorously to prepare Red Currant Gin Gimlets for us.
 Jan drank one, too.
 They were impressive.

 During 40 years, 3,500 homoerotic sketches and illustrations (cartoons) were drawn by a Finnish guy named Touko Laaksonen.
 He began in 1939 at the age of 19 while he lived in Helsinki, but his muscular images were first published in 1956 by an American “bodybuilding” magazine.
-At that time, homosexuality was illegal in the United States, so gay porn didn’t exist; they only had bodybuilding magazines.
+At that time, homosexuality was illegal in the United States, so gay porn didn’t exist; they only had risqué bodybuilding magazines.

 However, his nude drawings were popular in Europe.
-His models included bikers, sailors, laborers, uniformed soldiers, mechanics, beachgoers, and hitchhikers… and they frolicked via anonymous sex, hookups in public places, bisexual experimentation, groups, and at their jobs.
+His models included bikers, sailors, laborers, uniformed soldiers, mechanics, beachgoers, and hitchhikers… and they frolicked via anonymous sex, hookups in public places, groups, bisexual experimentation, and at their jobs.

 Hours of stimulating conversation made our tour immensely memorable.
 Naturally, we discussed classic Czech foods: what to choose and where to eat it.
 Zealously, Jan gave us smart tips about where to eat well-made food—simple and extravagant… but definitely well-made (and not always expensive).
 He enlightened us about Prague’s wineries, yet he emphasized the one near the zoo that is named Zilvar.
 He shared the famous meatloaf recipe from a butcher named Nase Maso.
-He sent us a weblink to his and Zuzi’s favorite Czech and Moravian recipes so we can cook them at home.
-Jan outlined his dream and business aspirations for their bistro: Šodó.
+He sent us a weblink to his and Zuzi’s favorite Moravian recipes so we can cook them at home.
+Jan outlined his aspirations for their bistro: Šodó.
 He was thrilled that we already experienced some of his favorite restaurants: Café Savoy, The Eatery, Eska, La Bohème Café, and U Tellerů.
 Lewis and I are proud that we have great instincts for quality and an intuition to find places that locals enjoy.

-Realizing our love of Czech culture, he recommended a playlist of Czech music, as well as an assortment of Czech films that we could watch online.
+Realizing our love of Czech culture, Jan recommended a playlist of Czech music, as well as an assortment of Czech films that we could watch online.
 He also boasted about his athletic hero, Emil Zátopek (nicknamed the Czech Locomotive): an underdog who always triumphed over mightier competitors.

-As a “local tip”, Jan suggested that we have lunch at U Mateje (an elevated pub), where Chef Punčochář was a Czech Masterchef judge on TV—and is famous in Prague’s fine-dining scene.
+As a “local tip”, he suggested that we have lunch at U Mateje (an elevated pub), where Chef Punčochář was a Czech Masterchef judge on TV—and is famous in Prague’s fine-dining scene.
 Jan told us that our lunch would be best if it ended with a scenic walk through the Baba Housing Estate and the Hanspaulka District.
 That is on our To-Do List.

 Lewis and I were happy to make a like-minded friend and learn about a beautiful culture.